zhetai/motia/README.md

-# Motia Monorepo
+# Wistro Monorepo

-This repository hosts the development of **Motia.js**, a framework for building event-driven business automation workflows.
+This repository hosts the development of **Wistro.js**, a framework for building event-driven business automation workflows.
 The repository is structured to facilitate the iterative development and testing of the core framework and includes a playground environment for real-world use cases.

 ## Overview

-Motia.js aims to simplify the creation and scaling of event-driven workflows by:
+Wistro.js aims to simplify the creation and scaling of event-driven workflows by:

 - Providing a **core framework** for defining workflows as collections of testable components.
 - Supporting **real-time event handling** with loose coupling between components.